Mikan (cat): History

 From 26 March to 31 May 2022, a cat photography exhibit was held at Yanchengpu metro station to mark Mikan's second birthday.
 A Mikan-themed love train where passengers could write messages to loved ones ran for a few months in 2022, to mark the Qixi Festival.
 To mark the opening of a new "green tunnel" section of the Circular light rail and the participation of the Kaohsiung Metro in the Creative Expo Taiwan, a train was given a livery that included cartoon representations of Mikan and cats from the Fumeancats YouTube channel.
-The inside of each carriage had different decorations.
+The inside of each carriage had different decorations, including depictions of Mikan.
+The passage of the cat-themed train through the "green tunnel" was said to resemble a scene from the movie My Neighbor Totoro.
 Later that year, Kaohsiung Metro held its first Christmas fun run, which was named the "2022 Station Master Mikan Xmas Run", and included a pet category.
 Exclusive Mikan-themed merchandise was produced to generate interest in the event, with proceeds going to charity.

 When Mikan's Facebook page was restricted in 2023, the city government assisted in contacting Facebook about the issue.
 That year the city government installed a 16 m inflatable Mikan above Love Pier light rail station, one of three inflatable animals created to draw tourism.

 In February 2025, a shop featuring products of both Mikan and Shimanekko was set up during the two-day Taiwan-Japan Dagang Fruit Festival.
 The same month, Kaohsiung Metro announced a deal with two Japanese railway companies, its previous partner Enoshima Electric Railway as well as Keifuku Electric Railroad.
 It called this action "Mikan diplomacy".
 The three companies agreed to jointly produce Mikan-related products and hold promotional activities, with Mikan merchandise being sold at stations along the Japanese railway lines as well as in Kaohsiung.
 Both Japanese lines would develop Mikan livery for their trains, which were planned for May 2025.

 In June 2025, Kaohsiung City Steamship repainted one of its ferries with an image including a cartoon Mikan.
 On 17 September, the bakery company Yannick launched a Mikan-themed Swiss roll in conjunction with its expansion to the Kaohsiung Metro, and added videos of Mikan to its dispensers throughout Taiwan.